Adam-Chamberlain/8-Week-SQL-Challenge/#2 - Pizza Runner/README.md

 SELECT
 runner_id,
 ROUND(distance / duration * 60, 2) AS avg_km_per_hour
-FROM temp
+FROM clean
 WHERE distance IS NOT NULL
 ORDER BY runner_id, avg_km_per_hour DESC
 ```
-The subquery cleaned up the `distance` and `duration` columns, removing inconsistancies and converting them to decimal values.
+The CTE cleaned up the `distance` and `duration` columns, removing inconsistancies and converting them to decimal values.
 Then, they are calculated into the average KM per hour per order.
 Runner 1's average fluctuates between 37.5 and 60 KM/h, while runner 2's goes from 35.1 to a whopping 93.6 KM/h.

 | runner_id | avg_km_per_hour |
 | --------- | --------------- |